psychemedia/sin-eater-resources/src/_first_controversy.md

 ## Response to Silvan Evans, Historical Evidence, 1875-11-20

-The next issue of the *Academy*, Vol 8 Iss 18 dated [November 20th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-20_8_184), pp. 529-30, has a response that recaptures must of the evidence that we are familiar with.
+The next issue of the *Academy*, *Vol 8 Iss 18* dated [November 20th, 1875](https://archive.org/details/sim_academy-and-literature_1875-11-20_8_184), pp. 529-30, has a response that recaptures much of the evidence that we are familiar with.
 It is restated here to provide a concise benchmark for the state of understanding we might have expected from the participants from this point in the debate.

-> "LEGENDS AND FOLK-LORE OF NORTH WALES": THE SIN-EATER, Hammersmith : Nov.
+> "LEGENDS AND FOLK-LORE OF NORTH WALES": THE SIN-EATER
+> Hammersmith : Nov.
 16, 1875.
 >
 > Professor Evans has "never heard of the strange custom here alluded to, either as now existing or as having existed at some former period."
 May I be allowed to point out what appears to be the original passage from which the writer of the article drew the authority for his statement, and apparently its very words ?
 It occurs in a work so well-known as *Brand's Popular Antiquities* (Bohn's edition, 1849, vol. ii.
 246-248), where the following is cited from Bagford’s letter, dated February 1, 1714-5, in Leland's *Collectanea*, i.
 76 :—
 >